-ACTS OF ATTENTIONS • Visual Blueprints of Memory and Place
+ACTS OF ATTENTIONS • Visual Blueprints of Body, Memory and Place

 Camilla Howalt - London-trained & Malmö-based artist

-I create layered, textured works in painting, textiles, and photography.
-These unfold as poetic blueprints - self-developed structures guiding mnemonic explorations of memory, perception, and (be-)longing.
+My practice revolves around mark making as an examination of surface - front, back, and in-between - through layering, photographic transfers, merging, piercing, scratching, winding, burning, drilling, and knotting.
+I create layered, textured works that unfold as poetic blueprints - structures guiding mnemonic explorations of memory, perception, and (be-)longing.

-Each piece holds its own architecture, weaving material, composition, and emotion into contemplative visual maps of mind, body, and place.
+Each work holds its own architecture, weaving material, composition, and emotion into contemplative visual maps of mind, body, and place.
+They open onto liminal states - where memory estranges the familiar, and negative capability holds space for uncertainty and the unresolvable.

 What if the act of making is not production but listening?
-Read more → POIESIS
+Read more → IN/EX HIBITION

 WORKS